alexanderbi1984/MARLIN/transfer_learning_readme.md

-# Multi-Task Transfer Learning (Syracuse Pain + BioVid Stimulus)
+# Multi-Task Transfer Learning (Syracuse Pain + BioVid Stimulus + ShoulderPain)

 This document describes how to set up and run the multi-task transfer learning experiment using the `evaluate_multitask.py` script.
-The goal is to train a model that learns from both Syracuse pain level data and BioVid stimulus level data, but evaluate its performance primarily on the Syracuse pain prediction task.
+The goal is to train a model that learns from multiple datasets (Syracuse pain, BioVid stimulus, and optionally ShoulderPain), but evaluate its performance primarily on the Syracuse pain prediction task.

 ## Objective

-Train a single model with a shared feature encoder and two separate CORAL heads:
+Train a single model with a shared feature encoder and task-specific heads:
-1.  **Pain Head:** Predicts ordinal pain levels using Syracuse dataset features.
+1.  **Pain Head:** Predicts ordinal pain levels using Syracuse dataset features and optionally ShoulderPain features.
 2.  **Stimulus Head:** Predicts ordinal stimulus levels using BioVid dataset features.

+The model is trained on a combined dataset including:
+- Syracuse (original + augmented)
+- BioVid samples
+- ShoulderPain samples (optional)

-The model is trained on a combined dataset including Syracuse (original + augmented) and BioVid samples.
-Evaluation (validation and testing) is performed *only* on the Syracuse dataset splits to measure the model's ability to predict pain levels, potentially enhanced by the multi-task learning.
+Evaluation (validation and testing) is performed *only* on the Syracuse dataset splits to measure the model's ability to predict pain levels, potentially enhanced by the multi-task learning approach.

 ## Requirements